Also known as: Pierre Robin syndrome, Pierre Robin complex or Pierre Robin anomaly

 - Low blood oxygen and brain damage (due to difficulty breathing)

-Pierre Robin syndrome (or sequence) is a condition present at birth, in which the infant has a smaller-than-normal lower jaw, a tongue that falls back in the throat, and difficulty breathing.
+Pierre Robin sequence (or syndrome) is a condition in which an infant has a smaller than normal lower jaw, a tongue that falls back in the throat, and difficulty breathing.
 It is present at birth.

-The exact causes of Pierre Robin syndrome are unknown.
+The exact causes of Pierre Robin sequence are unknown.
 It may be part of many genetic syndromes.

 Choking and feeding problems may go away on their own over the first few years as the lower jaw grows to a more normal size.
-There is a significant risk of problems if the airways are not protected against blockage.
+There is a high risk for problems if the child's airways are not kept from getting blocked.

 Also call if your child has other breathing problems.

 There is no known prevention.
-Treatment may reduce the episodes of breathing problems and choking.
+Treatment may reduce breathing problems and choking.

 - Review date: